Hey guys this is David I’m giving another chance to JBL with their JBL reflect flow.

 So at the moment, no fast charging is included with 10 minutes on the charger giving you an hour’s worth of music playback total use this includes the case.

-Here the JBL reflect flows offers up to 30 hours worth of use which is again happy very high and it’s awesome it’s excellent speaking of power.
+Here the JBL reflect flows offer up to 30 hours worth of use which is again happy very high and it’s awesome it’s excellent speaking of power.

 Here goes the case here I like the look.
 It’s on the chunkier side of things but again the better life does justify in my personal opinion the only thing not justified though.